lloyd094/Project-GW/Prophecies/Curated Info/Campaign - Prophecies.md

 | Main | *"Welcome back!
 Looks like the patrol went well.
 You're still in one piece at any rate...
 Listen, Prince Rurik sent me to ask you a favor."*<br /><br />*You've been in the field, so you probably haven't heard about this, but an ambassador's arrived from our old enemy Kryta.
 They can help us fight the Charr, but the king won't even talk to him.
 The prince hasn't been able to make any headway with his father, but he knows the King trusts Tydus, and Tydus trusts you.
 Would you perhaps talk to Warmaster Tydus about this matter?
 He's in his usual place in Ascalon City."* |
 | Ask  | *"I understand why the king bears a grudge against Kryta.
 He believes we might have been able to stop the Searing if we'd not spent so many years defending ourselves from Krytan guilds, but by all accounts, times have changed in Kryta.
 We should at least hear what the ambassador has to say.
 Please, next time you're in Ascalon City, talk to Warmaster Tydus about this.
 He trusts you.
 If you can convince him, he may be able to persuade the king to listen to reason."* |

-Upon accepting the quest, Captain Osric thanks them and walks away to take care of other important matters.
-It would be best to speak with Tydus sooner than later.
+After accepting the quest, Captain Osric thanks them and walks away to take care of other important matters.
+It would be best to speak with Tydus sooner than later, who may be found in Ascalon City.

-By searching Ascalon city, the players eventually find Warmaster Tydus.

 |       | Warmaster Tydus                                              |
 | ----- | ------------------------------------------------------------ |